Last Updated on January 2, 2021 by Oddmund Groette

 New Accounting Standards:

 From 2020 CAC needs to implement a new accounting standard called current expected credit losses (CECL), a requirement for most financial institutions.
 In short, this means CAC needs to set aside future loan reserves on assignments, obviously impacting earnings and volatility in future earnings.
-However, the future cash flows will remain the same.
+However, future cash flows will remain the same.

 Without doing any quantitative research (my gut feeling and from what I have read) it seems like most sell-side analysts are quite bearish due to increased competition and greater risk in the loan portfolio.
 However, I would not put much weight on them due to their short-term nature.

 Despite its profitability, CAC has always traded at a steep discount to the market, like most financial stocks after GFC of 2008/09: the P/E range has been between 10 and 15.
-The latest GAAP EPS, 34.57, indicates a current PE of 12, which is about the their average over the last decade.
+The latest GAAP EPS, 34.57, indicates a current PE of 12, which is about their average over the last decade.
 Thus it seems fairly valued.

 I believe CAC is an excellent operator and allocator, as evidenced by the financial results over the last 20 years (after they took a beating and learning at the end of the 90s).
 If they operated in another industry, I believe the multiples would be a lot higher.

-In my opinion, even with conservative estimates, a lot must go wrong for CAC not to be a reasonable good future long-term investment.
+In my opinion, even with conservative estimates, a lot must go wrong for CAC not to be a reasonably good future long-term investment.
 At 12% EPS growth and multiple contraction to 10, CAC returns 10% annually over the next decade (for comparison the three-year rolling CAGR of EPS is 28% as of today).
 Management has been around for a long time, and nothing indicates their underwriting discipline has changed for the worse, even considering the reduced margin after the best years of 2009-2012.
 However, the runway is getting shorter and future growth seems likely to decrease.

 I’m currently not long.